instadeepai/Mava/mava/advanced_usage/README.md

 buffer_state = buffer.add(buffer_state, flashbax_transition)
 ```

-Then, periodically, we can write this buffer state into the vault:
+Then, periodically, we can write this buffer state into the vault, which is stored on disk:
 ```py
 v.write(buffer_state)
 ```